mundschenk-at/avatar-privacy/readme.txt

 == Changelog ==

-= 0.3 (2012-XX-XX) =
+= 0.3 (2013-02-24) =
 * used transients API to cache results of requests to gravatar.com for a small amount of time
+* added two previously untranslated strings to the translation files
+* added a link to the label of the checkbox in the comment and user profile forms
+* checked compatibility with WP 3.5.1

 = 0.2 (2012-06-11) =
 * Bugfix: lower-case and trim E-Mail addresses before hashing to produce a gravatar URL (otherwise gravatars are not displayed if the address is entered with mixed case) -- thanks to "Schokokaese" for finding the problem and solution
 * Bugfix: repaired a bug so that the plugin actually caches the results of a gravatar check and uses these cached results if the same E-Mail address appears twice on a page
 * Bugfix: corrected image name of the "Media Artist" image (large version)
-* removed the check for the get_headers PHP function unless the "Don't publish encrypted E-Mail addresses for non-members of gravatar.com." option is enabled to not annaoy other users -- thanks to Scott for finding the problem
+* removed the check for the get_headers PHP function unless the "Don't publish encrypted E-Mail addresses for non-members of gravatar.com." option is enabled to not annoy other users -- thanks to Scott for finding the problem
 * added some simple inline CSS to fix the display of the checkbox in the comment form with TwentyTen theme
 * fixed notice for deprecated function get_user_by_email
 * added screenshots